jsinger67/parol/book/src/ParGrammar.md

     | "%pop" '(' ')'
     ;
 ```
-All terminals are automatically defined the be converted to `crate::parol_ls_grammar::OwnedToken`.
+All terminals are automatically converted to `crate::parol_ls_grammar::OwnedToken`.

-### Define user defined member names
+### Define user-defined member names

 As of version 3.0 you can specify for each symbol on the right-hand side of a production how its
 corresponding member in the generated struct should be named.